Ciela2002/manga-/CONTRIBUTING.md

 Here are some feature ideas you could add:

-- Support for more image/video formats
+- Support for more image formats
 - Improved user interface
 - Favorites and bookmarks
 - Library manager